WiLL75G/soc-tier1-linux-fieldbook/README.md

 This is a living document.
 If you spot an error, have a sharper one-liner, or want to suggest an additional section, please open an issue or submit a PR.

 ---

-## About The Author

-**William** SOC Tier 1 Analyst (entry-level), building public learning artifacts as part of the path into blue-team work.

----